HalaAlbaqawi/MYPRAYERS-Project/README.md

 **User Stories**:

-* As a user I want to be able to view prayer times easily.
+* As a user I want to get prayer time according to my current location.

 * As a user I want to be able to check both Hijri and Gregorian Calender.